rossant/galry/dev/future/api.md

 The central notion in this layer is that of *visual*.
-A visual is a visual object defined by several OpenGL objects (defined in the low-level API): buffers, textures, shader codes, etc. It is also characterized by a `paint` method, which can be simple (default) or more complex).
+A visual is a visual object defined by several OpenGL objects (defined in the low-level API): buffers, textures, shader codes, etc. It is also characterized by a `paint` method, which can be simple (default) or more complex.

 Globally, there will be methods to manipulate visuals in the scene.
 In particular, the final `paint` method can also be overriden.